donDonald/dev_factory_devops/README.md

 ---

+# Prerequisites
+* Ubuntu 20.04
+* One head (more or less clean)
+* Few hands sticking out of proper place

+---

 # Use-cases
 Sooner or later some developers working on a complex application setup will want to have a look how his solution works in production-like envoronment.\
 A complex app setup might consist of many hosts - some running appications, some running databases and in memory key-value storages, web servers any many others.\